opencoca/WEB-startr/README.md

 If you are not dealing with a high sercurity project and you trust your computer you can put no passphrase.

-## Find your public ssh key
+### Find and use your public ssh key

 To show your ssh key use command  `cat /home/username/.ssh/id_rsa.pub`

+Your ssh key can be used to securly connect to servers and services.
+To use your ssh key with Github follow the always up to date [Github SSH Guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ## Keep your projects clean